ADGEfficiency/dsr-rl/PITCHME.md

 ### Scaling aka pre-processing

 Neural networks don't like numbers on different scales

-Improperly scaled inputs or targets can cause issues with gradients
+- improperly scaled inputs or outputs can cause issues with gradients

-Anything that touches a neural network needs to be within a reasonable range
+- anything that touches a neural network needs to be within a reasonable range

-In supervised learning we can estimate statistics like min/max/mean from the training set
+We can estimate statistics like min/max/mean from the training set

-In reinforcment learning we have no training set!
+- in reinforcment learning we have no training set!

 ---
 ### Scaling aka pre-processing